-Other rights under the ICCPR are non-derogable even in national emergencies including the right to life (Article 6), the ban on cruel and inhumane treatment (Article 7), and the right to freedom of thought and belief (Article 18) which underlies the UN-recognized human right to conscientious objection.
+Other rights under the ICCPR are non-derogable even in national emergencies, including the right to life (Article 6), the ban on cruel and inhumane treatment (Article 7), and the right to freedom of thought and belief (Article 18) which underlies the UN-recognized human right to conscientious objection.
 A blanket ban on certain civilians’ freedom to leave the country during a war in which civilians are being directly targeted but in which these civilians are not being trained and mobilized to fight, threatens their right to life.
 Surveys and petitions show that civilians experience this (coupled with the inability to work to support their families and country) as cruel and inhumane.
-Holding in place even those who qualify as conscientious objectors also violates the right to freedom of thought and belief and cannot be ‘strictly necessary’.
+Holding in place even those who qualify as conscientious objectors violates the right to freedom of thought and belief and cannot be ‘strictly necessary.

-Finally, customary international humanitarian law requires states involved in a conflict to “facilitate rapid and unimpeded passage of humanitarian relief for civilians in need,” adding that this must be done impartially and without “adverse distinction,” or discrimination; and requires states to take measure to avoid separating families.
+Finally, customary international humanitarian law requires states involved in a conflict to “facilitate rapid and unimpeded passage of humanitarian relief for civilians in need,” adding that this must be done impartially and without “adverse distinction,” or discrimination; and requires states to take measures to avoid separating families.

 Practical Analysis Relevant to Advocacy Strategies:

 Significant opposition to the travel ban is evident in Ukraine.
-A survey conducted by Human Security Lab shows a majority of the country prefer the policy to change.
+A survey conducted by Human Security Lab shows a majority of the country prefers the policy to change.

-Ukrainian morale and standing is weakened relative to Russia by this policy.
+Ukrainian morale and standing are weakened relative to Russia by this policy.
 Ukraine has more than enough volunteers; our surveys show volunteerism would likely increase by repealing the travel ban, whereas maintaining the ban strengthens Russia who is using it as a wedge issue.

-Both President Zelensky and his advisor Oleksii Arestoyvich have indicated they are open to amending the policy and are sensitive to human rights pressure.
+President Zelensky and his advisor Oleksii Arestoyvich have indicated they are open to amending the policy and are sensitive to human rights pressure.
 Zelensky has recently resisted the military’s effort to expand the travel ban and may benefit politically from pressure by human rights NGOs in countering his generals to maintain civilian morale.

-Ukraine’s bid for EU / NATO membership is strengthened by aligning with EU / NATO countries who have abandoned male-only conscription, and implementing human rights law without fail.
+Ukraine’s bid for EU / NATO membership is strengthened by aligning with EU / NATO countries that have abandoned male-only consiptionand implementing human rights laws without fail.

 Recommendations: